Neil-Symington/aem_interp_dash/README.md

 the wiki.

-Once the data is prepared and the settings are satisfactory, run the app (app.py) using thw python from the conda environment.
+Once the data is prepared and the settings are satisfactory, run the app (app.py) using the python from the conda environment.
 If gridding sections, the app may take a while to run.
 Once the preprocessing is done, the terminal should return a message similar to the following: